HL7/davinci-alerts/source/pages/guidance.md

 - The Recipient SHALL be able to process resource instances containing missing data elements and data elements asserting missing information without generating an error or causing the application to fail.

+#### GraphDefinition

+All elements in the Da Vinci Notification GraphDefinition have a [MustSupport flag].
+Systems claiming to conform to a GraphDefinition must "support" the link as defined below:

+##### This guide adopts the following definitions of Must Support for all *direct* transactions between the Sender and Recipient or Intermediary
+{:.no_toc}

+*Must Support* on any link SHALL be interpreted as follows:

+* The Sender SHALL be capable of including the profile defined by the link in the Da Vinci GraphDefinition that have a MustSupport flag in the bundle instance as part of a $process-message operation.

+* The Recipient/Intermediary SHALL be capable of processing the profile instances referred to by the link without generating an error or causing the application to fail.
+In other words Recipient/Intermediary SHOULD be capable of processing the profile (display, store, etc).

+* In situations where information on a particular link profile is not present and the reason for absence is unknown, the Sender SHALL NOT include the profile in the bundle instance as part of a $process-message operation.

+##### This guide adopts the following definitions of Must Support for all transactions between the Intermediary and Recipient
+{:.no_toc}

+*Must Support* on any link SHALL be interpreted as follows:

+* The Intermediary SHALL be capable of including the profile defined by the link in the Da Vinci GraphDefinition that have a MustSupport flag in the bundle instance as part of a $process-message operation.

+* The Recipient SHALL be capable of processing the profile instances referred to by the link without generating an error or causing the application to fail.
+In other words Recipient/Intermediary SHOULD be capable of processing the profile (display, store, etc).

+- In situations where information on a particular data element is not needed or considered protected information the Intermediary MAY remove the profile instance from the bundle when distributing the alert notification.
+The Intermediary MAY provide the reason for the missing information using the dataAbsentReason extension.

+- The Recipient SHALL be able to process bundle instances containing missing profiles and data elements asserting missing information without generating an error or causing the application to fail.

 ---